Edfreded/DataScienceDashboard/readme.md

 # Statistics Dashboard

-A statistics dashboard created with Python and Dash, featuring a clean ETV (Extract, Transform, View) architecture.
+A statistics dashboard created with Python and Shiny, featuring a clean ETV (Extract, Transform, View) architecture.

 ## Architecture